What Is Production System in AI? Key Features Explained

 9. How are non-deterministic production systems different from probabilistic models?

-Non-deterministic production systems in AI can produce multiple possible outcomes for the same inputs based on available rules.
-Unlike probabilistic models, they do not inherently assign likelihoods to outcomes.
-Integrating machine learning or probabilistic reasoning can bridge this gap, enabling the system to handle uncertainty while maintaining structured, rule-based inference for decision-making.
+Non-deterministic production systems in AI can yield multiple outcomes for the same input based on the rules that fire.
+Unlike probabilistic models, they don't inherently assign likelihoods to these outcomes.
+They are typically combined with probabilistic reasoning or machine learning to handle uncertainty while maintaining structured, traceable rule application.

 10. How do production systems improve explainability in AI?